PrestaShop/docs/src/content/1.7/themes/getting-started/starter-theme.md

 # Starter Theme

 {{% notice warning %}}
-This project is not maintained anymore by the core team.
+This project is not maintained anymore by the core team but you can start with the [classic theme](https://github.com/PrestaShop/PrestaShop/tree/develop/themes/classic)
 {{% /notice %}}

 PrestaShop 1.7 introduces a new way for designers to create their theme from scratch: the Starter Theme.
 The default theme for PS 1.7 is based on the Starter Theme.